The Vast Majority of Clothing Retailers Completely Ignore Men Under 5'8″

 These companies are lying to us.
 Go ahead: search Google for “clothes for short men” and click on these ads.
 I guarantee you will be disappointed.
-In fact, in this list of search results, I only see one store that I can recommend (Peter Manning NYC).

 But, if you search for “clothes for tall men”, you get a ton of great choices: